FreakyDazio/darrencoxall_com/source/_posts/2014-08-18-executing-commands-in-go.markdown

 This has been quite a technical post but we have covered lots of ground with the flexibility of `os/exec`.
 I have tested all the examples on my Mac using go1.3.
 Any suggestions/improvements are welcomed.

-I hope I've been able to get across why I'm beginning to really enjoy workin with Go.
+I hope I've been able to get across why I'm beginning to really enjoy working with Go.

 [1]: http://godoc.org/os/exec "GoDoc: os/exec"